-Your handbook should outline for employees how to behave and perform and what will happen if they fail to meet those requirements.
-It should also inform employees about how they can succeed in their jobs.
-Among other things, a handbook should guide employees on how to request time off from work, complain about operational matters or possible harassment, keep a time record, report possible theft or workplace violence, dress appropriately, refrain from drug and alcohol use, maintain confidential information, use electronic resources, comply with laws, etc.
+A handbook should outline for employees how to behave and perform and what will happen if they fail to meet those expectations.
+A handbook should also inform employees about how they can succeed in their jobs.
+Among other things, a handbook should guide employees on how to request time off of work, complain about operational matters or possible harassment, keep a time record, report possible theft or workplace violence, dress appropriately, refrain from drug and alcohol use, maintain confidential information, use electronic resources, comply with laws, etc.